 Some 142 species of animals, including some that today are extremely rare, are found in Texas.

-A few of the leading land mammals of Texas are described here.
+A few of the leading mammals of Texas are described here.
 Those marked by an asterisk (*) are non-native species.
-Information was provided by the Nongame and Urban Program, Texas Parks and Wildlife, and The Mammals of Texas by William B. Davis and David J. Schmidly, 1994.
+Information was provided by the Nongame and Urban Program, Texas Parks and Wildlife; The Mammals of Texas by William B. Davis and David J. Schmidly, 1994, and the Texas A&M Forest Service.

 Armadillo — The nine-banded armadillo (Dasypus novemcinctus) is one of Texas’ most interesting mammals.
 It is found in most of the state except the western Trans-Pecos.
 It is now common as far north and east as Oklahoma and Mississippi.